 Keep in mind that by cooking the fruit first, we are essentially pasteurizing the fruit sugar used for brewing.
 This means there should be very little if anything alive to create off flavors or mold, making it safer to brew with fruit.
 Still, always keep your fruit brewing SCOBYs away from your regular Hotel!

-Brewing Copycat GT Kombucha using Fruit in the First Ferment
+Brewing Copycat SYNERGY Kombucha using Fruit in the First Ferment

 Please welcome guest poster and power home brewer McKinley Alvarez from Santa Cruz, CA!